 His characteristic interpretation of concertos by Dvorak and Saint-Saens are also recorded on CDs.
 His recordings featuring sonatas by Z. Kodaly Op.
 8, and R. Strauss Op.
 6, bear out his excellence as well.
 Miroslav Petráš also teaches at Prague Conservatoire and is a member of juries of many music competitions.
-He is member of the Czech Trio and Bohuslav Martinů Piano Quartet.
-He used to act as a lector of seminars and masterclasses every year.
+He is member of the Czech Trio and Bohuslav Martinů Piano Quartet and has taught numerous seminars and masterclasses.

 Milada Polišenská is Vice-President for Educational Development and Chair of the School of International Relations and Diplomacy at the New Anglo-American College in Prague (www.aac.edu).
 She earned her Ph.D. in History from Charles University in Prague in 1987 and her Docentship from Palacky University in Olomouc in 2006.
 She was a Fulbright Scholar at George Washington University in 1992 and in 1995 was named a Woodrow Wilson Fellow in the Cold War International History Project in Washington, D.C.
 She has taught as a Visiting Professor in the United States (at the University of Nebraska at Lincoln and at Texas Tech University) and at universities in Taiwan.